emartech/pure-scheduler/README.md

 ```

 These effects, when run, start all at once in parallel, despite being composed this way.
 Building a schedule works with any `F[_]`.
-Running it, however puts some constraints on it:
+Running it, however, puts some constraints on it:

 ```scala
 def run[F[_]: Monad: Timer, G[_], A](schedule: Schedule[F, A])(implicit P: Parallel[F, G]): F[Unit]
 ```

-The way that the program is interpreted, it is also important for the effect type to be referentially transparent, this won't work with, say, `Future`.
+It is also important for the effect type to be lazy and referentially transparent: repeating won't work with, say, `Future`.

 If we have picked `cats.effect.IO`, for example, then the following imports and implicits are required to run our example schedule.